nyukhalov/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Distortion correction.

-The first step of my pipeline of to applying distortion correction to the input image.
+The first step of my pipeline is applying distortion correction to the input image.
 I used the method `undistort` described above.

 Here's an example of its output: